CREO | Montminy & Co.'s Joel Montminy Discusses Finance, Acquisitions, and the Progressive Produce and Total Produce Merger

 LOS ANGELES, CA – As an industry, we produce people may not be immediately familiar with Joel Montminy, but as Founder, President, and CEO of CREO | Montminy & Co., a boutique investment bank specializing in the food industry, we’re almost certainly familiar with his work.

-As head of the firm, Joel has been the person behind the scenes orchestrating many high-profile produce transactions—including the merger between Progressive Produce and Total Produce (best-know in North America for its strategic partnership Oppy).
+As head of the firm, Joel has been the person behind the scenes orchestrating many high-profile produce transactions—including the merger between Progressive Produce and Total Produce (best-known in North America for its strategic partnership Oppy).
 I recently had the opportunity to speak with Joel and learn more about his company and the services it provides.

 “Since inception, our focus has been on providing highly-customized solutions to privately-held companies going through some form of critical transition—typically in the food industry that involves significant growth and capital requirements,” Joel explained to me.
 “As a firm, we’ve advised over 100 companies in the food industry, up and down the supply chain.
 I’ve worked with growers, shippers, packers, importers, exporters, marketers, distributors, retailers; from farm to table and domestically and abroad, we’ve had the honor of getting to know incredible founders, families, entrepreneurs, and boards—providing high-level corporate finance guidance at their critical junctures.”